40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Discussion

 \section{Discussion}

 One of the motivations for our systematic mapping study was to provide researchers with confidence in their study designs by highlighting what is considered acceptable by the research community.
+This should not only serve as a helpful overview for newcomers to the field, but may also enrich the perspective of seasoned researchers on the topic, e.g., by providing insights into trends and shortcomings.
 To summarize which design decisions have dominated the research field in the past, we therefore start this section with a description of the typical code comprehension experiment.

+\subsection{Answer to RQ2: What are differences and similarities in the design characteristics of code comprehension experiments?}

 On the one hand, there \textit{are} certain design options that are taken more frequently than others.
 For example, the majority of studies examine the impact of a construct on code comprehension, using one-at-a-time within-subject designs.
 There are usually fewer than 50 participants sampled, of which at least some are students.
 The used code snippets are often specifically created for the study, Java is clearly the programming language of choice, and participants are shown the snippets on a screen.
 When it comes to understanding the snippets, participants are required to provide information about the code, e.g., by answering comprehension questions or determining the output for a given input.
 The typical evaluation assumes that the faster participants provide the correct answer, the better their understanding.
 Last but not least, researchers are aware that every study design comes with limitations, which is why almost all papers discuss threats to validity.